Agrarvolution/com.agrarvolution.autotimecodecorrection/ReadMe.md

 ## Future

+This is considered not feature complete yet.

-This is considered feature complete.
-There will only be bug fixes and maintence, since this is just a side project.
+After Bridge is feature complete, then there will only be bug fixes and maintence, since this is just a side project.

-If the plugin breaks on newer Premiere versions it will eventually updated.
+If the plugin breaks on newer Premiere versions it will eventually be updated.

 ## Reason